The Ultimate Guide to Credit Cards

 Secured business credit cards make the most sense for business owners with poor or thin credit.
 These cards are available to almost anyone who can post the required cash deposit.
 You can use these cards to earn rewards on purchases made by you and your employees.

 If you’d prefer an unsecured business card, we recommend the Capital One® Spark® Classic for Business.
 The card charges no annual fee and gives you unlimited cash back rewards on all purchases.
 You also get a variety of benefits for your business, including roadside assistance, no foreign transaction fees, and various security/purchase protections.
-(Information for this card not reviewed by or provided by Capital One.)

 When you need a business credit card despite having poor credit, consider these four strategies:

 1. Build your business credit: Even if your personal credit is bad, you may be able to build up your business credit by satisfying certain metrics important to the credit bureaus.
 These include your transaction volume, outstanding balances, demographics, and more.
 You’ll need to obtain an EIN (Employer Identification Number) from the IRS before you can open business bank accounts that will be used to build your business credit.
 It’s also helpful to establish credit lines with your business suppliers and vendors.
 After creating three credit lines, you’ll be able to get a Paydex credit score from Dun & Bradstreet.
 As always, make sure you pay your bills on time (or even better, early) and keep tight control of your credit balances.
-Another factor in building strong business credit is to maintain clean public records — no late payments, adverse court judgments, nor bankruptcies.
+Another factor in building strong business credit is to maintain clean public records — no late payments, adverse court judgments, or bankruptcies.

 2. Use a cosigner: You can speed up the time it takes to build good credit by recruiting a qualified cosigner.
 That’s someone with good credit who is willing to be responsible for your credit card balances.
 With a good cosigner, you may be able to obtain a top-rated business credit card.